labwc/labwc/CONTRIBUTING.md

 There is no one-way-fits-all method for debugging, so you have to use your antennae and do some detective work.

-This section contains some approachies which may prove useful.
+This section contains some approaches which may prove useful.

 ## Backtraces